 3But God said to me, ‘You are not to build a house for my name, because you are a man of wars and have shed blood.’

-6He said to me, ‘Solomon, your son, will build my house and my courts; for I have chosen him to be my son, and I will be his father.
+6He said to me, ‘Solomon your son will build my house and my courts; for I have chosen him to be my son, and I will be his father.

 17and the forks and the basins and the cups of pure gold; and for the golden bowls by weight for every bowl, and for the silver bowls by weight for every bowl;

 20David said to Solomon his son, “Be strong and courageous, and do it.
-Do not be afraid, nor be dismayed, for Yahweh God, even my God, is with you.
+Do not be afraid, nor be dismayed, for Yahweh God, my God, is with you.
 He will not fail you nor forsake you until all the work for the service of the house of Yahweh is finished.

-21Behold, there are the divisions of the priests and the Levites for all the service of God’s house.
-There will be with you in all kinds of work every willing man who has skill for any kind of service.
-Also the captains and all the people will be entirely at your command.”
+21Here are the divisions of the priests and the Levites for all the service of God’s house.
+In every kind of work there will be with you every willing man who has skill for any kind of service.
+And the commanders and all the people will be entirely at your command.”

 7and they gave for the service of God’s house of gold 5,000 talents and 10,000 darics, and of silver 10,000 talents, and of bronze 18,000 talents, and of iron 100,000 talents.

 8And whoever had precious stones gave them to the treasury of the house of Yahweh under the hand of Jehiel the Gershonite.